 Question Answer Marks 2(d) Explain why cultural factors are important in determining educational achievement.
 8 Candidates should show awareness of the various reasons why cultural factors (associated with a person's way of life) may influence educational achievement.
-Possible answers: norms and values taught in the home will influence how a child responds to education at school, e.g. the value parents place on completing homework; cultural deprivation - the lack of certain pro-school values and attitudes at home that prevent some children from achieving in education; • immediate gratification - being unable to see the advantages of staying in education when you could work for a wage instead; • fatalism - some sociologists believe that there is a culture of fatalism amongst the working class meaning that they don't try hard in education as there is seen to be no point - resigned to their fate; in some cultures it may be seen as wrong to want to move away from your origins by moving up the class/status ladder, e.g. working class culture; the absence of successful role models in the family or the community may contribute to individuals seeing education as unimportant or irrelevant; working class parents may lack cultural capital - tastes, values and behaviour that advantage a person in education - and this affects educational achievement; • ethnicity and culture affect your values, e.g. Archer - Chinese student's success in education - working hard was found to be a central part of Chinese culture and was seen to contribute hugely to educational success; examinations and education typically use an elaborated code whereas some cultures may speak predominantly in a different language or use a restricted code - this may affect educational achievement; • 'lad culture' may discourage educational success through the focus placed on being masculine and rejecting the authority of the school; Sub-cultures - the norms and values of a student's subculture may influence their attitudes to education, e.g. the Skins and Punks were notoriously anti-education, middle class hippies were much more 'pro' education; other reasonable response.
+Possible answers: norms and values taught in the home will influence how a child responds to education at school, e.g. the value parents place on completing homework; cultural deprivation - the lack of certain pro-school values and attitudes at home that prevent some children from achieving in education; immediate gratification - being unable to see the advantages of staying in education when you could work for a wage instead; fatalism - some sociologists believe that there is a culture of fatalism amongst the working class meaning that they don't try hard in education as there is seen to be no point - resigned to their fate; in some cultures it may be seen as wrong to want to move away from your origins by moving up the class/status ladder, e.g. working class culture; the absence of successful role models in the family or the community may contribute to individuals seeing education as unimportant or irrelevant; working class parents may lack cultural capital - tastes, values and behaviour that advantage a person in education - and this affects educational achievement; ethnicity and culture affect your values, e.g. Archer - Chinese student's success in education - working hard was found to be a central part of Chinese culture and was seen to contribute hugely to educational success; examinations and education typically use an elaborated code whereas some cultures may speak predominantly in a different language or use a restricted code - this may affect educational achievement; 'lad culture' may discourage educational success through the focus placed on being masculine and rejecting the authority of the school; Sub cultures, the porms and values of a student's subculture may influence their attitudes to education, a g. the Skins Sub-cultures - the norms and values of a student's subculture may influence their attitudes to education, e.g. the Skins and Punks were notoriously anti-education, middle class hippies were much more 'pro' education; other reasonable response.